cortesi/modd/README.md

 page](https://github.com/cortesi/modd/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.

-If you have a working Go installation, you can also say
+If you have a working Go installation, you can also run

-    $ env GO111MODULE=on go get github.com/cortesi/modd/cmd/modd
+    env GO111MODULE=on go get github.com/cortesi/modd/cmd/modd

+Go 1.17+

+    go install github.com/cortesi/modd/cmd/modd@latest

 On OSX, you can install modd with homebrew:

-    $ brew install modd
+    brew install modd

 # Quick start